 The Department of Health, Education and Welfare's biomedical and behavioral research training programs are authorized by The National Research Service Award Act.
-This Act, which was enacted in July 1974, authorizes appropriations in only FY 1975 for pre- and post-doctoral fellowships and institutional awards.
-Consequently, the Department will be requesting an extension of the appropriation authorization for FY 1976 and beyond.
-Mr. Ash's legislative directive to the Department specified that we seek amendments in this Act to support only postdoctoral research fellows through national competition.
-This legislat: pre-doctoral fellowships and to limit new institutional awards, and wit the FY 1976 budget proposal of making new awards only for 1100 post-
+This Act, which was enacted in July 1974, authorizes appropriations in only FY 1975 for pre- and post-doctoral will be requesting an extension of the appropriation authorization for FY 1976 and beyond.
+Mr. Ash's legislative directive to the Department specified that we seek amendments in this Act to support only post-directive was consistent with current FY 1975 budget policy to eliminate the FY 1976 budget proposal of making new awards only for 1100 post-doctoral fellows.

 While I agree that we should restrict the Federal effort in research training, the OMB directive seriously damages the Department's ability to manage the programs efficiently and to assure the necessary number of qualified biomedical and behavioral researchers.
-Over the last few years, I have been restructuring the Department's research training support.
-The Department, particularly through the National Institutes of Health, has emphasized post-doctoral fellowships and increasingly has targeted institutional awards and pre-doctoral fellowships in those research areas in short supply.
+Over the last few years, I have been restructuring the Department's research training of Health, has emphasized post-doctoral fellowships and increasingly research areas in short supply.

 This redirection was in response to our perception of changing research manpower needs.
 In the 1960's the rapid growth in research grants necessitated substantial and wide-spread institutional research training development awards.
-While an insufficient total number of researchers is no longer the problem, we believe some institutional awards are still needed to develop research training capacity in new and very promising research areas and in areas of chronic short supply of qualified researchers such as epidemiology, genetics and nutritional effort.
-However, as they are less attractive to young researchers and training institutions, special Federal institutional awards are warranted Likewise, we believe that pre-doctoral training support is an important component of the total research training program.
+While an insufficient total number of researchers is no longer the problem, we believe some institutional awards are still needed to develop research training capacity in new and very qualified research areas and in areas of chronic short supply of science.
+These are crucial areas for a comprehensive Federal research training institutions, special Federal institutional awards are warranted Likewise, we believe that pre-doctoral training support is an important component of the total research training program.
 Since the Alcohol, Drug Abuse and Mental Health Administration supports pre-doctoral fellows for their thesis research, such support provides an excellent mechanism for having an influence over the flow of researchers into priority areas.